A NSW Government website

 • glass

-• any other mining or manufacturing facilities in NSW that emit more than 0.09 MtCO2e.
+• any other mining or manufacturing facilities in NSW that have emitted more than 90,000 tCO2-e per year in any year since the 2018-19 financial year.

 What are the investment priorities for this funding?